apache/flink/docs/streaming_guide.md

 </div>

-By default most triggers can only trigger when a new element arrives.
-This might not be suitable for all the use-cases, especially when time based windowing is applied.
-To also provide triggering between elements so called active policies (the two interfaces controlling this special behaviour is ActiveTriggerPolicy and CentralActiveTrigger) can be used.
+By default triggers can only trigger when a new element arrives.
+This might not be suitable for all the use-cases with low data rates .
+To also provide triggering between elements so called active policies (the two interfaces controlling this special behaviour is `ActiveTriggerPolicy` and `CentralActiveTrigger`) can be used.
 The predefined time-based policies are already implemented in such a way and can hold as an example for user defined active policy implementations.

 Time-based trigger and eviction policies can work with user defined `TimeStamp` implementations, these policies already cover most use cases.